uwcmg/CMG_seqr/README.md

 # Upload BAM and multi-vcf data

-see step 5 of the seqr github instructions here: you will need access to the seqr server (rainier) to run the script for now.
+see step 5 of the seqr github instructions here: you will need access to the seqr server (rainier) from a separate shell to run the script located under /home/nick-seqr/seqr/ for now.
 A user Script is in progress to remedy this ... more to come.

 https://github.com/macarthur-lab/seqr/blob/master/deploy/LOCAL_INSTALL.md